step-up-labs/spayd-kmp/README.md

 ## Contributing

 For any contributions, make sure all unit tests pass.
-Ideally, add a new unit test.
+Ideally, add one or more new unit tests.
 Any contributions via pull requests are welcome.